Featured image: 'The Work'. (O O)

-However, we can only gaze in awe at some celebrities whilst looking down at others.
+However, we can only gaze in awe at some celebrities because can look down at others.
 Neither of these outcomes does anything for our genuine confidence levels.
-To the contrary, the shallow fashion culture encourages us to determine of levels of inadequacy in people at a very superficial level and forces us to judge people very superficially.
+To the contrary, the shallow fashion culture encourages us to internalise notions of adequacy and inadequacy in people at a very superficial level and forces us to judge ourselves by the same unmeetable standards.

 Celebrity culture’s obsession with physical appearance extends beyond the fabric shells with which celebrities adorn themselves as we’re encouraged to judge peoples’ bodies, regardless of whether they can help it or not.